 The role of the second opposition speaker is much the same as that of the second government.
-During their speech they should re-establish their team's arguments, rebut arguments presented by the government team, specifically focusing on the second government and continue the case of the opposition.
-Speakers will usually spend around 3-4 minutes on rebuttal and engagement with issues already in the debate and the remainder on explaining their new material -1 or 2 arguments agains the motion.
+During their speech they should re-establish their team's arguments, rebut arguments presented by the government team, specifically focusing on the second government and continue the alternative case of the opposition if need be.
+If the opposition has chosen to present an alternative case, speakers will usually spend around 3-4 minutes on rebuttal and engagement with issues already in the debate and the remainder on explaining their case.

-The third proposition
+The third government

 The third speaker will spend their speech engaging with the issues already in the debate and showing how they fall on the side of the government.
-No new arguments are allowed in this speech.
 This means that the majority of the time will be spent attacking the case of the opposition team.
 The third government speaker also needs to provide direct rebuttal to the arguments presented by the previous speaker.
 Third speeches can be structured according to the themes in the debate but some speakers go through the issues in the chronological order that they arose in the debate.
-The main focus of the speech should be the destruction of the opposition's case and rebuilding the proposition case.
+The main focus of the speech should be the destruction of the opposition's case but some teams choose to have third speakers also present a small part of the government's case.